Daniel-Chow-YC/advanced-networking-notes/README.md

 - When your computer (private address) makes a request
   - request goes to default gateway, it takes traffic and swaps with the actual ip address and makes the request to the internet
   - when it gets response it remember the private address ip of the computer and send it to this computer
+- To connect to internet from private address default gateway acts as a middleman
+  - User request ie from computer (private address) --> default gateway --> swaps to public ip address (sends request to internet) --> internet --> default gateway (receives response from internet) --> computer/private address (default gateway sends response to the correct private address/computer)